Tim Brooke-Taylor: Lord Rector of the University of St Andrews

 Brooke-Taylor was elected Lord Rector by the students of the University of St Andrews and held office between 1979 and 1982.
 In this role he represented the students, chaired the University Court and presided over the General Council in the absence of the Chancellor.
 At his installation he arrived by helicopter, rode a motorbike and was hauled in an open carriage as part of The Drag.
 His installation speech included a mother-in-law joke in Latin and a suggestion his successor should be a woman; he was succeeded by Katherine Whitehorn who was elected unopposed as the university's first female rector in 1982.
 Brooke-Taylor is remembered as an effective Rector who visited the town frequently, took the role seriously, wore a Saltire waistcoat while there and is said to have remarked that St Andrews was "the happiest university" he had been to.

 Personal life and death

-Brooke-Taylor married Christine Wheadon in 1968 and they had two sons, Ben and Edward.
+Brooke-Taylor married Christine Wheadon in 1968 and they had two sons.
 He lived in Cookham Dean, Berkshire and was involved in local events.
 A keen golfer, he was a member of Temple Golf Club.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to light entertainment.

 Brooke-Taylor died of complications from COVID-19 on 12 April 2020, aged 79, in Cookham, Berkshire.
-In tribute to Brooke-Taylor, the flag of his alma mater, Pembroke College, Cambridge, was flown at half-mast the following day.
+In tribute to Brooke-Taylor, the flag of his alma mater, Pembroke College, Cambridge, was lowered to half-mast the following day.